 It’s also worth noting that, according to scientists, the euphoria associated with initial physical attraction lasts about 12-24 months.
 Ultimately, the benefit of sex in marriage is experienced over decades, not in a test-drive.
 So maybe focusing on communication, joint interests, trust, etc. can help determine whether a relationship will last—not sex.

 Both these mindsets lead to an environment of perpetual testing, with the ability to easily jump ship if the going gets tough.
 Serious relationships become more disposable in nature.
-The danger of treating relationships more like commodities that exist to make us happy, is that people are not inanimate objects—they will get seriously hurt and the impact of that hurt is seen on individuals and how they interact with their community.
+The danger of treating relationships more like commodities that exist to make us happy is that people are not inanimate objects—people can be emotionally scarred, and the impact of that hurt is seen on individuals and how they interact with their community.

 Relationships that operate with an easy get-out clause lack the unconditional commitment needed for a relationship to fully blossom (Marriage; Ephesians 5:21-32).
-Some also argue that if you’ve operated with this mindset in a relationship for so long, if you do eventually marry, nothing changes that mindset.
+Some also argue that if you’ve operated with this mindset in a relationship for long, if you do eventually marry, that ‘easy-out’ mindset will remain the same.

 There’s nothing wrong with the desire to have compatibility—in fact, it should be encouraged.
-But the reality is that test driving and beta-testing a long-term relationship by living together does not lead to any more certainty as to whether the decision will be the correct one or not.
-If sex is included, it creates unnecessary hurt when the test-drive does not involve a ‘final purchase’.
+But the reality is that test driving and beta testing a long-term relationship by living together does not lead to any more certainty as to whether the decision will be the correct one or not.
+If sex is included, it creates unnecessary hurt when the test drive does not involve a ‘final purchase’.
+If anything, cohabitation simply makes it harder to break up, possibly leading to a marriage that should not have happened in the first place.

-For Christians, taking some well measured steps to check for compatibility and then making a commitment to stay together lifelong BEFORE sex enters a relationship seems a time-tested common sense approach to long-term relationships—for the individual and the community.
+For Christians, taking some well-measured steps to check for compatibility (such as premarital counseling) and then making a lifelong commitment to stay together lifelong before sex enters a relationship seems a time-tested common-sense approach to long-term relationships—for the individual and the community.

-The whole point of marriage from a Christian perspective is not that it makes me happier, but that two people become stronger together, that those two people have a stronger impact on their community, and that an aspect of God’s nature is glimpsed in the marriage relationship.
+The whole point of marriage from a Christian perspective is not that it makes the individual happier, but that two people become stronger together.
+Those two people have a stronger impact on their community, and in that way an aspect of God’s nature is glimpsed in the marriage relationship.

 *For the purposes of this article, we are defining cohabitation as “unmarried heterosexual couples living together in a sexual relationship as a precursor or alternative to marriage.”